Cubans agree that the lack of civil and political liberties is one of the main issues on the island

 Related videos:

-The initiative was launched on April 27 by independent media such as elToque, CiberCuba, and El Estornudo, and concluded with 42,263 participants, of which 58% expressed their opinions from within the island, 42% from the diaspora, and 94 responses were excluded (0.22%).
+The initiative was launched on April 27 by independent media outlets such as elToque, CiberCuba, and El Estornudo, and concluded with 42,263 participants, of which 58% expressed their opinions from within the island, 42% from the diaspora, and 94 responses were excluded (0.22%).

-Institutional corruption was identified as the main problem by 47.8% of respondents, while mass emigration and loss of human capital received 7.3%.
+Institutional corruption was identified as the main problem by 47.8% of respondents, while mass emigration and the loss of human capital received 7.3%.

 The evaluation of Miguel Díaz-Canel averaged 1.11 out of five, with 93.7% of participants giving him the lowest possible rating.